EdgeFirstAI/documentation/docs/index.md

 ## EdgeFirst Studio Quickstart

+This guide describes the steps for onboarding new users to EdgeFirst Studio by creating their account, logging into EdgeFirst Studio, and creating their first project.

 ### Sign Up

 1. If you haven't already created an EdgeFirst Studio Account, start by [creating an account](https://dveml.com/#/login?initialMode=new-user).